teh-cmc/go-internals/chapter1_assembly_primer/README.md

 The body of the epilogue is pretty straightforward: it calls into the runtime, which will do the actual work of growing the stack, then jumps back to the first instruction of the function (i.e. to the prologue).

 The `NOP` instruction just before the `CALL` exists so that the prologue doesn't jump directly onto a `CALL` instruction.
-On some platforms, doing so can lead to very dark places; it's a common pratice to set-up a noop instruction right before the actual call and land on this `NOP` instead.
+On some platforms, doing so can lead to very dark places; it's common pratice to set-up a noop instruction right before the actual call and land on this `NOP` instead.

 ### Minus some subtleties

 We've merely covered the tip of the iceberg here.
-The inner mechanics of stack-growth have many subtleties that we haven't mentionned here, and the whole process is quite a complex machinery overall that will require a chapter of its own.
+The inner mechanics of stack-growth have many more subtleties that we haven't even mentionned here.
+The whole process is quite a complex machinery overall, and will require a chapter of its own.

 We'll come back to these matters in time.